The most fun you’ll have volunteering for anything.

-- Project Feederwatch with bi-weekly winter bird counts open to the public at North Mountain Park and the Coyote Trails Center twice a week during the winter months.
+- Project Feederwatch with bi-weekly winter bird counts open to the public at North Mountain Park twice a week during the winter months.
 RVAS members volunteer for 4-hour stints to record species numbers and to help the public with bird identification.

 - Birding in the Schools presentations and field trips for Jackson County schools given by RVAS interns who are graduate students at the Southern Oregon University Environmental Education Program.
 Each intern is paid for 10 events.